1. Credit score Australia is determined by the credit report agencies:

 Just remember, while it is the credit reporting agencies that record the information and give you a credit score, it is the credit providers and your own activity that determine what your credit score will be.

 If you find yourself with negative listings on your credit file, Clean Credit can help.
 Credit score Australia can be improved through our credit repair service.
-We specialise in helping people remove negative credit items such as defaults and judgements from their credit files, restoring their credit rating and allowing them to secure credit once again.
+We specialise in helping people remove negative credit items such as defaults and judgments from their credit files, restoring their credit rating and allowing them to secure credit once again.

 One of the most common questions we are asked is “Can Clean Credit remove my court judgement from my credit file?”
 The answer to this question can undoubtedly make all the difference to your business